ingo/ingo.github.io/_recipes/birria_tacos.md

 title: Birria Tacos
 ---

  The meat soaks up all the complex flavors of the sauce.
-Served with dipping consomm\xE9.
+Served with dipping consommé.
 The beef birria features layers of flavor from slowly braising in a blend of guajillo chiles, spices, and dried chiles.

 ### Ingredients